sara-sabr/ITStrategy/presentations/en/jekyll.md

 #### 4. Run The Site Locally

-Execute this command in the terminal to have the site locally hosted:
+Execute this command in the terminal to have the site locally hosted, replacing `<container name>` by the name of your choice:

 ```bash
 docker run --name <container name> --volume="${PWD}:/srv/jekyll" -p 3000:4000 -it jekyll/jekyll:3.5 jekyll serve --watch --drafts --force_polling